LukaJuricic/gossamer/docs/Mechatronics.md

 The idea is to use torque-dense motors with low gear ratios (<10, not >100 like the typical servos) with low inertia limbs to get more direct force feedback directly on the motor.
 The motor control loop can compensate directly without complex elastic models of the leg.
 It also minimizes impact forces, which are a common cause of failure in rough terrain locomotion.

+## Drives

+Some motors come with encoder and drives embedded, which would be MUCH easier to use.
+This comes with some limits in the motor selection (there are many motors without embedded drives) as well as in the control logic (if the drive is there, it seems that it is not usually programmable).
+On the other hand, one could simply buy separate motor drives but for some reason they all seem ridiculously expensive compared to the required materials.
+Probably it is just me missing something, but I'm also trying to understand how difficult it would be to make a custom motor drive, starting from some open source ones.

 # References